 Consumers are just simply tired of hearing the same ole sales pitch and why you are “so good”.
 Up to recent times this has been done solely through regular marketing mediums such as newspaper adverts, flyers and websites.

-We all have heard about “social media” mediums such as Facebook, Twitter and LinkedIn.
+We all have heard about social media platforms such as Facebook, Twitter and LinkedIn.
 The list of these types of sites is enormous and growing or is being done directly on the business website and new site feeds.

-Most businesses, clubs included are now looking to get involved with it for their respective audiences.
-A good understanding of your target market is important here as well when deciding which medium to use.
+Most businesses, clubs included, are now looking to get involved with social media for their respective audiences.
+A good understanding of your target market is important here when deciding which medium to use.

-Social Media has become very popular as society has changed and we, as consumers, are tired of the one sided relationships.
-It’s because of the engagement factor that is created by using these new mediums.
+Social media has become very popular as society has changed and we, as consumers, are tired of the one-sided relationships.
+It’s because of the engagement factor that’s created by using these new mediums.
 We want our voice heard, to provide feedback on our experiences, and also to be part of the decision making process.

 We now easily get to know people and companies, interact with each other and build relationships.
 A strong relationship is hard to break and much more valuable to you in the long term.

 Clubs are starting to understand the importance and value of this approach and are now budgeting for a greater focus on this part of their overall marketing.
 In many cases, the cost of social media is very minor, if anything at all, so return on investment is great.

 Prior to social media, an unhappy guest would tell 9-10 others.

 Today with social media, an unhappy guest can easily notify 90, 900, or even 9,000 others about their perception of bad service while they are still experiencing it!